 Can I apply for more than one grant?

 We will accept multiple project applications from the same coordinating organisation.
-Applicants should use one application for multiple barriers within the same catchment, as long as the project sites are at the same phase of work.
+Applicants should use one application for multiple barriers within the same catchment as long as the project sites are at the same phase of work.
 If your projects are in several different catchments, you should submit a separate application for each catchment.

-Preparatory work involves activities that are required before dam removal can begin.
+Pre-demolition work involves activities that are required before dam removal can begin.
 Some examples of preparatory work include feasibility studies, preparation of technical design documents, and securing permissions and permits.

 Do you have a maximum grant value?

-Is it possible to apply for a grant from Open Rivers Programme if part of the proposed project is funded from a different source?
+Is it possible to apply for a grant from the Open Rivers Programme if part of the proposed project is funded from a different source?